vegaprotocol/vegacapsule/readme.md

 1. Set the signature threshold to 667

-### Vega Wallet
+### Vega Wallet NOT COMPLETE

-TODO: add basic info on creating a wallet
+The information to interact with the vega capsule wallet including validator self-staking is still in progress.

+Until this section is complete we would advise checking out the [CLI wallet documentation](https://docs.vega.xyz/mainnet/tools/vega-wallet/cli-wallet).

 ### Deposit/stake & mint Ethereum assets

-Please note following commands are only for Ethereum assets.
 All available assets can be listed using the Data Node REST API: `$DATA_NODE_URL/assets`.

+> ⚠️ Information:
+> The following commands are only for Ethereum assets.

 #### Examples